 Dental disease is one of the most common reasons why children miss school, yet it is almost entirely preventable.
 Regular checkups at the dentist are an important part of a child's healthcare routine and can prevent serious concerns later on.
 The Pediatric Dental Center at Children's Hospital Colorado cares for all of your child's routine and complex dental needs.

-We happily accept almost all insurance plans including Medicaid, Child Health Plan Plus, as well as uninsured patients.
+We happily accept almost all insurance plans including Medicaid and Child Health Plan Plus.
+We also accept uninsured patients.
 We often work with other surgical services at Children's Colorado to coordinate care and minimize costs to families.

-Why choose Children's Hospital Colorado for your child's dental care?
+Why choose Children's Colorado for your child's dental care?

 There is a difference between general dentists who treat children and pediatric dentistry specialists.
 The dental experts at Children's Colorado not only dedicate their time exclusively to working with children and teens, we strive to provide the most positive experience possible while at the dentist.
 All of our pediatric dentistry residents have completed dental school and many are practicing, fully licensed dentists who have chosen to undergo additional training in order to specialize in pediatric care.